Keeping other domestic animals

 This page provides information about keeping other domestic animals in the City of Stirling.

-Large animals such as sheep, goats, pigs, alpacas, horses, deer, camels, llamas, emus, ostriches and kangaroos (or miniature forms of these animals) are not permitted in residential areas within the City.
+Large animals such as sheep, goats, pigs, alpacas, horses, deer, camels, llamas, geese, emus, ostriches, and kangaroos (or miniature forms of these animals) are not permitted in the City of Stirling.

-If you experience an issue with one of the above listed animals, please report to the City via the Environmental Health Service request form.
+If you experience an issue with one of the above listed animals, please lodge a health hazard request.

-There are set regulations for residential properties around keeping chickens, pigeons and bees.
+There are set regulations for residential properties around keeping poultry, pigeons and bees.
 Please review the details on each below for more information.

 Residential properties may keep poultry under the following conditions:

-- A maximum of six chickens per property
+- A maximum of six poultry per property

 - Roosters are not permitted

-- Chickens must be kept in a clean, safe and secure enclosure which includes an impenetrable floor such as concrete or brick paving
+- Poultry must be kept in a clean, safe and secure enclosure which includes an impenetrable floor such as concrete or brick paving

-- Chickens must be kept at least 10 metres from a building where people live and work or where food is stored, prepared or manufactured
+- Poultry must be kept at least 10 metres from a building where people live and work or where food is stored, prepared or manufactured

 - An enclosure must be at least one metre from any property boundary

-- Chickens must be kept at least 10 metres from a footpath, street or public place, with the exception of rights-of-way.
+- Poultry must be kept at least 10 metres from a footpath, street or public place, with the exception of rights-of-way.

 Residential properties may keep pigeons under the following conditions: